KIT-IBPT/epics-picoharp/docs/README.rst

 Database Substitutions
 ~~~~~~~~~~~~~~~~~~~~~~

-One substitution instance for `db/picoharp.db` and five for `db/picodata.db`
+One substitution instance for `db/picoharp.db` and for `db/picodata.db`
 must be made.
 Note that the array sizes in the substitutions *must* be correct
 as otherwise a segmentation fault is quite likely to occur!